 Unfortunate Implications: An in-universe example.
 Since Sykes was a former cop, it's going to look to the public like the Chicago Police Department deliberately framed Kimble to protect one of their own.
 This is implied in a scene at the very end where the cops, having rather smugly dismissed any hints of Kimble's innocence in an earlier press conference, are clearly fielding some rather awkward questions from the media at that point.

-The Windy City: provides most of the action of the second half of the story.
+The Windy City: Provides most of the action of the second half of the story.

 Wrongful Accusation Insurance: Played with; Dr. Kimble commits multiple crimes in the course of proving that he didn't murder his wife, beginning with his original escape from custody, which is illegal whether or not you are innocent of the crime you are accused or convicted of.
-Notably, however, the film ends with him in the custody of the US Marshals who were pursuing him throughout the movie, and while he's cleared himself of the original murder, there's no indication that all the other stuff is going to be let slide automatically.
-(It can be argued that he's got good grounds for defense; the point is that his righteousness is not taken for granted.)
+Notably, however, the film ends with him in the custody of the US Marshals who were pursuing him throughout the movie, and while he's cleared himself of the original murder, there's no indication that all the other stuff is going to be let slide automatically (it can be argued that he's got good grounds for defense; the point is that his righteousness is not taken for granted.)

 It's almost guaranteed he would not be charged with anything.
-The Chicago District Attorney and the local police would be already hard-pressed to explain why an innocent man was convicted of capital murder and was essentially forced to find the real killer himself.
+The District Attorney and Chicago police would be already hard-pressed to explain why an innocent man was convicted of capital murder and was essentially forced to find the real killer himself.
 On top of it, as the real killer is a former Chicago cop, the CPD would already be looking like they framed Kimble to cover for one of their own.
 There's also the small matter of them instituting a 'shoot-to-kill' policy on Kimble (albeit under the assumption that he's a cop-killer) to the point where a federal marshal caught in the middle vocally expressed a fear for his life — which, in light of the above, could be easily spun by any half-decent lawyer or public relations official as the CPD trying to silence a potential witness to police corruption.
 The Chicago authorities are already facing a lot of awkward questions about this mess when the dust settles; the only way they could make themselves look worse would be to charge Kimble with anything else.

 And clearly, even if Kimble were convicted of some of these things, it still beats the lethal injection he was otherwise facing.
-The most likely outcome would be prosecutors agreeing to drop charges in exchange for time served, that is, the time Kimble spent incarcerated during his trial, sentencing and transport, and perhaps a token period on probation, perhaps in return for him not suing them into oblivion for wrongful imprisonment, not to mention trying to kill him.
+The most likely outcome would be prosecutors agreeing to drop charges in exchange for time served, that is, the time Kimble spent incarcerated before and during his trial, sentencing and transport, and perhaps a token period on probation, perhaps in return for him not suing them into oblivion for wrongful imprisonment, not to mention trying to kill him.